RJGJ/flip-frontend-challenge/README.md

 Visit → http://localhost:5173

 ## 🕓 Timebox

 Spend no more than 3–4 hours total.
 Prefer clarity and maintainability over volume.

 ## 💬 Questions

 If something is unclear, document your assumptions in the README.
 We evaluate decision-making and communication as much as code.

+---

+## Dev Checkist

+- [x] completed all the CRUD states
+- [x] completed the handling of empty state
+- [ ] handling of rate exponential backoff for 429/5xx errors
+      I decided to show a generic string error to the users on the `fetchTasks()` fucntion on the tasks store.
+In my excperience showing a blob of stasktrace to the user makes them beleave that the website is (super) broken.
+It's better to have some kind of logging int he background that the devs can see to find the error.